 - 1. Students will receive lockers upon request. - 2.
 Students are urged to keep lockers locked and to report any malfunction of or interference with the locker assigned to them.
 It must be pointed out, however, that the school cannot assume responsibility for the security of any locker. - 3.
-Any problems regarding lockers should be reported to Mrs. Fink's office.
+Any issues regarding lockers should be reported to the appropriate attendance office.